 Projects moving ahead to prevent Lake Erie algae

-By Thames River Phosphorus Reduction Collaborative
+July 2, 2019 by Thames River Phosphorus Reduction Collaborative

 The Thames River Phosphorus Reduction Collaborative (PRC) is moving into summer by installing and testing technologies that intercept and remove phosphorus from agricultural runoff.
 Phosphorus entering the system contributes to the growth of harmful algal blooms in the Thames River and Lake Erie.

 The Thames River PRC is led by the Ontario Federation of Agriculture and the Great Lakes and St. Lawrence Cities Initiative.
 Its purpose is to reduce the amount of phosphorus entering our lakes and rivers and ultimately Lake Erie.

 This project is funded through Environment and Climate Change Canada’s Great Lakes Protection Initiative and through the Canadian Agricultural Partnership, a federal-provincial-territorial initiative.
 The Agricultural Adaptation Council assists in the delivery of the Partnership in Ontario.
 The following are demonstration projects that are, or will soon be, under way:

 Oxford Farm 1